‘So where are you? You’re in a server somewhere, right?’

 ‘You should see all the stuff he left behind, Pat.’
 Tom shook his head.
 ‘Jack was a whack job.
 He wanted every computer destroyed.
 Can you imagine?’

 ‘Oh yeah,’ Patrick said.
-‘The first thing he did after we moved in, was take our micros and break them.’
+‘The first thing he did after we moved in was take our micros and break them.’

 ‘Really?
 We had micros?’
 Tom tried to think back.
 He’d seen photos of him and a little palm-sized robot on his shoulder, the kind of thing you give little kids that doesn’t do much.
 Did morning chatter, reported the weather.
 He’d point and ask what something was and it would tell him.
-‘I can remember that.’
+‘I don’t remember that.’

 ‘I do.
 He just took them out of our bags and stepped on them.’